open-telemetry/opentelemetry-specification/specification/api-metrics.md

 ### Observer

-Observer instruments are used to enter a _current set of values_ at a point in time.
-Observer instruments are asynchronous, with the use of callbacks allowing the user to enter multiple values per collection interval.
+Observer instruments are used to capture a _current set of values_ at a point in time.
+Observer instruments are asynchronous, with the use of callbacks allowing the user to capture multiple values per collection interval.

-Observer instruments enter not only current values, but also effectively _which label sets are current_ at the moment of collection.
+Observer instruments capture not only current values, but also effectively _which label sets are current_ at the moment of collection.
 These instruments can be used to compute probabilities and ratios, because values are part of a set.